JulianOzelRose/TR-SaveMaster/README.md

 ## Tomb Raider III
 The savegame file structure of Tomb Raider III is very similar to that of Tomb Raider II, so the processes involved in reversing it are very similar.
 Similar to Tomb Raider II, the file offsets differ on each level, and are dynamically allocated.
-You can calculate the dynamic offsets based on the level index:
+You can calculate the offsets dynamically based on the level index:

 ```
 byte levelIndex = GetLevelIndex();